PierreBorine/ags-config/README.md

 }
 ```

-The base16 could also be a custom set of colors
+The base16 can also be a custom set of colors
 ```Nix
 {
   base00 = "#151718";